omeka/omeka-s-enduser/docs/content/item-sets.md

 To add a new item set, click the Item Sets tab from the left navigation of the dashboard.
 Click the "Add new item set" button on the right hand side of the screen.

+By default, a new item set will load with the properties `dcterms:title` and `dcterms:description`.
+You may add other fields by selecting a property from the list on the right.
+Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc.), or search in the **Filter properties** bar above the list of properties and vocabularies.

 Item sets may use the same resource templates available for items to provide pre-selected fields.
-Each set should contain at least one descriptive value, such as Dublin Core Description.
+Common fields for item sets include a short textual description using `dcterms:Description`.
+This text (only the first entry, if there are multiple description entries) will display on the "Browse item sets" page by default (found at `youromekaurl/site-slug/item-set`).
+All metadata fields will display when a user views the item set on the public side (found at `youromekaurl/site-slug/item-set/1`, where "1" is the ID of the item set).

 You may add other fields by selecting a property from the list on the right.
-Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc), or search in the **Filter properties** bar above the list of properties and vocabularies.
+Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc.), or search in the **Filter properties** bar above the list of properties and vocabularies.

-### Values tab
+### Values
 You may add text, a resource from the installation, or an external link in each field.

 ![Add item set, no properties selected](contentfiles/itemsets_add.png)

-By default, a new Item Set will load with the properties `dcterms:title` and `dcterms:description`.
-You may add other fields by selecting a property from the list on the right.
-Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc.), or search in the **Filter properties** bar above the list of properties and vocabularies.

-You can set individual properties as Private or Publicly visible using the eye icon for each property.
-Note that properties set to private are still visible to Global Admins, Site Admins, and Editors will be able to see properties even when set to private.
+You can set individual property values as Private or Publicly visible using the eye icon for each value.
+Note that properties set to private are still visible to Global Admins, Site Admins, and Editors.
 Authors will be able to see all properties on items they own, but will not see private properties created by other users.

 In the image below, the first property (Title) is public as indicated by the open eye icon.
 The second property (Description) is private as indicated by the slashed-through eye icon.
 Clicking or hitting enter on the eye icon toggles between public and private.

 ![As described](contentfiles/item_propviz.png)

+You can also set a language for any value entered, by clicking on the globe icon within the entry field.
+Click on the globe to activate a text field, then enter the [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag){target=_blank} for the language in which the text is written.

 #### Text
 Text fields are entered with text.
 The keyboard at the top of the field input indicates text.
 You can indicate the language for the content of an input using the globe symbol above the input (see the red arrow in the image below).
 Click on the globe to activate a text field, then enter the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes){target=_blank} code for the language in which the text is written.